vyrjana/pyimpspec/docs/source/guide_data.rst

 |DataSet| objects have various methods for getting certain types of values while taking the applied mask into account (e.g., |DataSet.get_frequencies|  or |DataSet.get_phases|).

-Below are two Bode plots of the example above from just before and after the low- and high-pass filters was applied.
+Below are two Bode plots of the example above before and after the low- and high-pass filters were applied.

 .. plot::